dialex/start-testing/docs/concepts/tester-responsibilities.md

 Issues that slow down testing are terribly important, because they give bugs the opportunity to hide for longer.
 So report not only _bugs_ in the product but also _issues_ that slow down testing.

-Keep in mind that the ultimate goal of a tester is not finding issues (per se).
+Keep in mind that the goal of a tester is not finding issues (per se).
 If that was the case you would become a perfectionist, someone that raises an excessive number of low-value issues.

 Your _ultimate goal_ should be pursuing quality and keeping it at a high level.
 Using that mindset, finding issues becomes just a consequence of that pursuit.
 And naturally you will focus on issues that threat quality.